kafka, security, authentication, sasl, ssl, oauth

 Apache Kafka operates as a distributed streaming platform that handles sensitive data across producers, consumers, brokers, and various ecosystem components.
 Without proper authentication, any client could connect to your cluster, publish malicious data, or consume confidential information.

 Authentication provides the foundation for a comprehensive security model.
 It works alongside authorization (ACLs) and encryption to create defense-in-depth protection.
 While encryption protects data in transit and authorization controls what authenticated users can do, authentication answers the fundamental question: "Who are you?"
+For a complete security strategy, see Kafka Security Best Practices, and for authorization details, refer to Access Control for Streaming.

 In regulated industries like finance and healthcare, authentication is not optional.
 Compliance frameworks such as GDPR, HIPAA, and SOC 2 require proof that only identified entities access data systems.